 For Immediate Release

-SAN FRANCISCO, August 15, 2018 – Since 1963, The San Francisco Foundation’s Community Leadership Awards have recognized the Bay Area’s most creative, innovative, and community-driven leaders who address the region’s most pressing challenges.
+SAN FRANCISCO, CA – Since 1963, The San Francisco Foundation’s Community Leadership Awards have recognized the Bay Area’s most creative, innovative, and community-driven leaders who address the region’s most pressing challenges.
 Today, we announce the winners of the 2018 awards:

 - Art Award: Marc Bamuthi Joseph, 2017 TED Global Fellow, founding Program Director of Youth Speaks, and Chief of Program and Pedagogy at Yerba Buena Center for the Arts, where he oversees the organization’s performing arts program and signature initiatives such as YBCA Fellows and the YBCA 100.